Anshul-AM/Sentinel_Harvest_Watcher/README.md

 ## Dataset

 The Rice Leaf Diseases Detection dataset from kaggle is used for this project, which contains a total of 3829 images, with each class containing approximately 600-plus images.
-The dataset includes the following disease classes: Bacterial Leaf Blight, Brown Spot, Healthy Rice Leaf, Leaf Blast, Leaf scald, and Sheath Blight.The dataset is also available in this repository.
+The dataset includes the following disease classes: Bacterial Leaf Blight, Brown Spot, Healthy Rice Leaf, Leaf Blast, Leaf scald, and Sheath Blight.

 ## System Architecture